 To initiate disciplinary proceedings, the Board of Registered Nursing in the state of California must first notify the individual nurse.
 This is accomplished by filing an Accusation.
 An Accusation is a formal pleading document which outlines all of the reasons the California Board of Registered Nursing is seeking discipline against the nurse, as well as the Board’s authority to issue discipline.
 The Accusation will be mailed to the Nurse’s address of Record, and will also be posted on the Nurse’s public Breeze profile as well as on Nursys.

-The Board filed a Formal Accusation Against your License – What’s Next?
+The Board filed a Formal Accusation Against your Nursing License – What’s Next?

 Below, please find a list of initial steps our office takes after our Nursing clients receive an Accusation: